fluent/fluent-operator/docs/plugins/fluentbit/filter/recordmodifier.md

 # RecordModifier

-The Record Modifier Filter plugin allows to append fields or to exclude specific fields.
-RemoveKeys and WhitelistKeys are exclusive.
+The Record Modifier Filter plugin allows to append fields or to exclude specific fields. <br /> RemoveKeys and WhitelistKeys are exclusive. <br /> **For full documentation, refer to https://docs.fluentbit.io/manual/pipeline/filters/record-modifier**

 | Field | Description | Scheme |